Stack

 DATEV logodatevImport/Exportfinban logofinban

-Apps & Services in This Stack
+Apps & Services in diesem Stack

 Fintech startups in Germany face a unique combination of challenges: building financial products while managing your own finances, navigating BaFin regulation, and maintaining strict separation between operational funds and customer money.
 Whether you're building in payments, lending, insurance, or investment, the regulatory environment shapes every aspect of your business.
 BaFin licensing requirements mean many fintechs operate under a licensed partner's umbrella before obtaining their own license.
 This affects your business model, revenue recognition, and liability.
 Your finance stack needs to cleanly separate your operational business from the regulated product, often requiring multiple banking relationships and detailed tracking.
 German fintech has seen significant growth, with strong regulatory clarity compared to some markets.
 The trade-off is higher compliance costs and longer time-to-market.
 Your Steuerberater and legal counsel need specific fintech experience—generic startup advisors often lack the regulatory knowledge required.